 - It must have a “benefit director,” and it may have a “benefit officer,” who have specific responsibilities and duties.

-- It must publish and file with the Secretary of State an annual benefit report including, among other things, an assessment of the company’s social and environmental performance measured against standards established by an independent third party (such as these).
+- It must prepare and deliver to shareholders an annual benefit report including, among other things, an assessment of the company’s social and environmental performance measured against standards established by an independent third party (such as these).

 Why elect treatment as a benefit corporation?